tehbillis/reading-notes/201/learning-journal.md

 Working more with git branching was so great.
 Branching finally makes sense to me, and I'm confident enough to work with it no questions asked now.

+## Class 06

+Today was all about objects and interacting with the DOM.
+Going over objects was really great because it was such a big part of what i learned in high school and used in my early career.
+They are a great way to work with data.
+Most of what i learned about JS objects is small sematics, like every property or method is followed by a comma.
+Or how to properly use the `this` keyword in an object.

+Working with the DOM has always been scary for me.
+It has always seemed like this big unknowable box of magic, but after working with it today it actually is starting to make sense.
+My typical way of interacting with the DOM is to build up a string of custom HTML and injecting that into different elements that already exist in the page. but today i did a hybrid of that and creating the elements on the fly.
+I really liked creating them programatically and i think i will try to find a way to do that with not just the generated `<ul>` list but with its corresponding header as well.